Fall/Winter Checklist - Do You & Your Pet Have Everything?

 or Dematting Comb

-hypoallergenic shampoo.
+.
+This is even more necessary for medium and long-haired dogs.
+After stripping the coat, you should wash the hair with a hypoallergenic shampoo.
 The allergies and the hair coat will also respond to Doc Roy's® Tri Omega 3

 or Artificial Tear Ointment

 daily will stop the itch and quiet the rubbing.
 Once under control, eyes should be treated before baths to prevent issues.
 Daily treatment can resume if rubbing and itching resumes.